OrganicityEu/organicityeu.github.io/docs/tools/websockets/index.md

 }
 ```

-If everything went as expected, then you have now made you first subscriptioon to the OrganiCity platform, and you are ready to make your application truely responsive to changes within OrganiCity.
+If everything went as expected, then you have now made your first subscriptioon to the OrganiCity platform, and you are ready to make your application truely responsive to changes within OrganiCity.

 ## Technical background